|

 NeurofeedbackWHAT IS NEUROFEEDBACK?

-is a biofeedback technique that allows the brain to regulate itself in order to maintain a stable state of relaxed, focused
+allows the brain to regulate itself in order to maintain a stable state of relaxed, focused attention, alertness, and emotional

-attention, alertness, and emotional control.
+control.
 It is comfortable, and involves no medication or invasive procedures.
-Research
+Research has shown that, for many individuals,

-has shown that, for many individuals, it can be a viable alternative or adjunct to medication.
+it can be a viable alternative or adjunct to medication.

-training, the individual sits in a comfortable chair with small electronic sensors attached to his or her scalp and ears,
+a comfortable chair with small electronic sensors attached to his or her scalp and ears, while looking at a computer screen.

-while looking at a computer screen.
 The sensors allow a computer to record the individual's brain wave patterns.
-The individual
+The individual is then rewarded for emitting

-is then rewarded for emitting brain wave patterns that increase his or her attention, alertness, and emotional control.
-The
+brain wave patterns that increase his or her attention, alertness, and emotional control.
+The individual receives this rewarding

-individual receives this rewarding feedback by playing computer video games, which he or she learns to control with his brain
+feedback by playing computer video games, which he or she learns to control with his brain waves.
+The computer awards points

-waves.
-The computer awards points when the desired brain wave patterns are emitted.
-The brain learns from this feedback and
+when the desired brain wave patterns are emitted.
+The brain learns from this feedback and adjusts accordingly, strengthening

-adjusts accordingly, strengthening its ability to achieve and maintain this state.
-Over time, the brain becomes better able
+its ability to achieve and maintain this state.
+Over time, the brain becomes better able to self-regulate and achieve this

-to self-regulate and achieve this state on its own.
+state on its own.

 WHAT IS NEUROFEEDBACK USED FOR?

-Research and clinical
+Research and clinical studies have demonstrated the

-studies have demonstrated the effectiveness of neurofeedback with ADD/ADHD, seizure disorders, mood regulation, depression,
+effectiveness of neurofeedback with ADD/ADHD, seizure disorders, mood regulation, depression, anxiety, sleep disturbances,

-mechanisms.
-Since neurofeedback helps the brain to self-regulate in ways that promote better attention, alertness and emotional
+helps the brain to self-regulate in ways that promote better attention, alertness and emotional control, it could potentially

-control, it could potentially help anyone who wants to improve these areas of functioning.
-It is already widely used in peak
+help anyone who wants to improve these areas of functioning.
+It is already widely used in peak performance training for athletes

-performance training for athletes and executives.
+and executives.

 WHAT IS THE TYPICAL LENGTH OF TREATMENT?

-begins with an initial evaluation in which a detailed history is taken, assessment measures are administered, and the individual
+in which a detailed history is taken, assessment measures are administered, and the individual is familiarized with the equipment.

-is familiarized with the equipment.
 This typically takes about 2 hours.

-If the individual is suitable for neurofeedback,
+If the individual is suitable for neurofeedback, treatment usually consists

-treatment usually consists of twice weekly appointments of about ½ hour each.
-Treatment proceeds for a minimum of 20
+of twice weekly appointments of about ½ hour each.
+Treatment proceeds for a minimum of 20 sessions, but 40 or more

-sessions, but 40 or more sessions are usually advisable, depending on the initial concerns and the effect of treatment on
+sessions are usually advisable, depending on the initial concerns and the effect of treatment on the individual.

 WHAT TYPES OF NEUROFEEDBACK ARE USED IN THIS PRACTICE?

-In our practice, we tailor the
+In our practice, we tailor the treatment to the individual

-treatment to the individual and, therefore, we offer several different types of neurofeedback, and often combine different
+and, therefore, we offer several different types of neurofeedback, and often combine different types for an individual.

-types for an individual.
-The two major types of neurofeedback that we offer are brainwave
+The two major types of neurofeedback that we offer are brainwave or EEG

-or EEG neurofeedback and HEG neurofeedback, which
+neurofeedback and HEG neurofeedback, which is described below.

-either to fire in closer synchrony with each other or to fire more independently of each other.
+to fire in closer synchrony with each other or to fire more independently of each other.
 In alpha/theta

 training, we attempt to induce a deep, meditative-like state, which can be used to control anxiety and for